+The distance between the bias $\beta(r)$ of the targeting scheme and its offset $r$ is therefore the key relationship to understand the emergence of communication equilibria in our game.
+Figure \ref{fig:normal_equilibrium_n10_Delta2} shows how this distance varies with $r$ in the simple motivating example of Figure \ref{fig:intuition} where the sender has foresight and access to $n=10$ normally distributed anecdotes around the state of the world $\theta$ ($F \sim N(0,1)$).
+For negative offset $r=0$ we observe that $\beta(r)>r$ because the closest anecdote to $r$ is more likely to be on the right of $r$ (see Figure \ref{fig:intuition}).
+Moreover, the distance $\beta(r)-r$ increases as we decrease $r$ because the targeting scheme is approaching the minimum scheme and the bias $\beta(r)$ converges to the expected offset of the minimum anecdote (in this example, the minimum of $n=10$ anecdotes).
+This ensures that for any $\Delta>0$ there will be some $r^*<0$ that satisfies $\beta(r^*)-r^*=\Delta$.
+For example, for $M_R-M_S=2$ we obtain $r^*=-3.56$.

-\begin{theorem} For any $n,\moral_S$ and $\moral_R$, if $\E_{x \sim F}[|x-\theta|]$ is bounded then a translation invariant \PBE exists. \end{theorem} \begin{proof} Fix $n$ and $\moral_S-\moral_R$.
-Let's start with finding a condition that pins down the offset $r(\delta)$ of a \PBE from Theorem~\ref{thm:bne}.
-Given an offset $r$, denote by $z$ the distance between the target $\theta_S(\vec{x},y) + r$ and the closest anecdote (out of $n$ total anecdotes), where $z$ is positive if the closest anecdote is larger and negative if the closest anecdote is smaller.
-Write $h(z; r)$ for the density of $z$ given $r$, over all randomness in $(\theta, \vec{x}, y)$.
+We can show that this intuition generalizes for a broad set of anecdote distributions. \begin{theorem} For any $n$, $M_S$ and $M_R$, if $\E_{\epsilon \sim F}|\epsilon|$ is bounded then a translation invariant PBE exists. \end{theorem} We restrict attention from now on to anecdote distributions that satisfies this property.

+We highlight the main technical ideas of the formal proof provided in Appendix \ref{app:equilibrium}.
+Given a communication scheme $\pi_r$ with offset $r$, let $z = \pi_r(\vec x,y) - (\theta_S(\vec x, y) + r)$ denote the distance between the target $\theta_S(\vec{x},y) + r$ and the closest anecdote (out of $n$ total anecdotes), where $z$ is positive if the closest anecdote is larger and negative if the closest anecdote is smaller.
+Let $H(r)$ be the expected value of $z$, given offset $r$.
+By definition, we have that $\beta(r) = r + H(r)$.
+Theorem~\ref{thm:bne} now implies that to show that a PBE exists, it suffices to show that there exists a value of $r$ such that $H(r) = M_R-M_S$, i.e., $H(r)$ is an onto function in its codomain $(-\infty, +\infty)$.